How to Add CTA Buttons in WordPress

 Now, about adding them to your posts–

-Adding Simple Call-To-Action Buttons Using Default Editor
+Adding Simple CTA Buttons Using the Default Editor

 The default ‘Button’ block in the WordPress block editor lets you add CTA buttons in your WordPress posts/pages.
 Let’s see how we can do it.

-Go to the post/page where you want to add the button first.
-Then, click on the (+) sign, search for the ‘Buttons’ block, and insert it.
+Now click on the (+) sign, search for the ‘Buttons’ block, and insert it.

 Then, on that button, add any text you want, like ‘Download Now’, ‘Sign Up’, etc.